fogfish/m_http/README.md

 ### Usage

-Please study the [examples](examples) for details about abilities of this library.
-This section is a quick guide into it.
-Example project uses [httpbin.org](http://httpbin.org) to demonstrate libraries ability.
+Please study the syntax and [HTTP monad interface](doc/interface.md).
+The library supplies [examples](examples) to demonstrate its abilities.
+This section is a short references to these features.
+Note, example project uses [httpbin.org](http://httpbin.org) service.

 Build and run examples with